 Christmas is a time for eating a lot of food, drinking (responsibly!) and watching a lot of television.
 The Christmas period provides plenty in the way of quality television.
-This year on the box there will be great sport such as the Boxing Day football fixtures, blockbuster movies and Christmas specials.
+Christmas is the perfect time to binge-watch Christian movies with your family on AWKNG TV.
+This year on the box there will be great sport such as the Boxing Day football fixtures, blockbuster movies and Christmas specials from your tv provider.
 So to make sure you make the most of the small screen this festive period, here are some tips on how to get the best TV depending on which type of telly you are looking forward to watching this Christmas.
 For more advice on the various types of telly you get this Christmas there’s more info on the Hispek website.

 With movies, you want to feel part of the action.
 Great sound helps as does a screen that is curved to improve the immersive experience.
-Curved TVs from brands such as Samsung and Sony give an improved immersive experience and are set to give the ultimate movie-watching experience for film fans.
+Curved TVs from brands such as Samsung and Sony who have commercial TFT LCD Displays manufacturing, give an improved immersive experience and are set to give the ultimate movie-watching experience for film fans.

 Imagine seeing all that emotion and melodrama in super high definition.
 4K Ultra HD gives the kind of quality image you are used to seeing in your local cinema multiplex.
 Unfortunately, most programming is not Ultra HD-ready yet but that is set to change in 2015.
 So this would be a sound investment for the Emmerdale special in 2015!